elastic/harp/samples/extend-shub-using-cli-plugin/README.md

 ## Scenario

-You have repetitive task with harp atomic operations and you want to assemble them to create macro commands.
+You have repetitive task with harp atomic operations, and you want to assemble them to create macro commands.

 ### Prepare the plugin